LaharB/UVM-Theory/Section 1 Reporting Mechanisms/README.md

-## Section 1 : Working with Reporting Macro
+# Section 1 : Reporting Mechanisms

+## 1.Working with Reporting Macros
 ### This is a basic example of UVM_INFO reporting macros

 ### Code